 TAMSUI AT A GLANCE

-Tamsui Station is the last stop on the Red Line.
-You can get there from downtown Taipei in about 40 minutes.
+MRT Tamsui Station (aka MRT Danshui Station) is the last stop on the Red Line.
+You can get there from any downtown Taipei MRT station in about 40 minutes.

 Most tourists who spend the day in Tamsui do so to enjoy the water and eat lots of street food.
-The district is known for interesting street food snacks like ah-gei and iron eggs.
+Tamsui District is known for interesting street food snacks like ah-gei and iron eggs.
 It’s also famous for its fisherman’s wharf and a beautiful walking bridge called Lover’s Bridge.

 Once you arrive by MRT, exit Tamsui Station and head left.
 Tamsui Old Street, the waterfront, and the ferry to Fisherman’s Wharf are all there.

 This is the ferry you need to take to get to Fisherman’s Wharf and Lover’s Bridge.
-I believe there’s more than one ferry provider but the one we took charged NTD 120 roundtrip.
+I believe there’s more than one ferry provider at Tamsui ferry pier but the one we took charged NTD 120 roundtrip.
 It takes about 20 minutes to get to Fisherman’s Wharf.